 Usage outside the specified operating conditions may cause reduced performance.
 The Nippy4+ must only be used in accordance with the operating conditions specified in this manual.

 Risk of Reduced Safety and Performance

-Accessories that have not been verified to be compatible with the Nippy4+ might affect safety features and performance negatively.
+Accessories that have not been tested with the Nippy4+ might affect safety features and performance negatively.
+Only use the Nippy4+ with accessories approved by Breas Medical.